tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 In these situations, a signed DH exchange is not appropriate, and instead a design in which the server authenticates via its long-term (EC)DH key is suitable.
-This document describes such a design modelled on that described in OPTLS {{KW16}}.
+This document describes such a design modeled on that described in OPTLS {{KW16}}.

 This design has a number of potential advantages over the signed